ngwx/predicting_clothing_size_with_regression/README.md

 4. After downloading the datasets, place them in the same directory as 'Predicting Clothing Size With Regression.ipynb' and open the .ipynb file in Jupyter Notebook.

-5. Alternatively, if you can view the code without downloading the files by viewing the html document (Predicting Clothing Size With Regression.html).
+5. Alternatively, you can view the code by viewing the html document (Predicting Clothing Size With Regression.html).